ostis-apps/nika/docs/patterns/kb-patterns.md

 In the `scs` subdirectory you can find the same examples in scs.

 In the `science` subdirectory you can find KB fragments in scg that serve as an example ontology.
-If you'll build these files (add this directory to `repo.path`), you'll get answers to the questions related to science.
+If you build these files (add this directory to `repo.path`), you'll get answers to the questions related to science.
-Use it as a specific example.
+You can use constructions in this folder as a reference on how to apply patterns from the `kb/pattern` folder.